 Keep in mind that those who are found to have other issues such as alcoholism (or prior problems with the law) could be facing additional consequences.
 One consequence is the installation of a deep lung air device in your vehicle.
 These devices require you to test your alcohol level before starting your vehicle.
 In fact, some devices are programmed to require periodic testing while you are driving.
 There is even a chance that the judge will order a ‘no alcohol’ mandate during your probation period.
 This means you will be required to take random urine tests at the probation office, just to ensure that you have not consumed any alcohol.

-Most of these outcomes are highly likely, especially if you do not talk to your lawyer promptly to ensure the best representation possible during the entirety of your case.
+Most of these outcomes are highly likely, especially if you do not talk to promptly to a Utah automobile accident attorney to ensure the best representation possible during the entirety of your case.

 One of the scariest things for drivers is the prospect of having their license taken away for any reason.
 The truth is this could happen under the right circumstances, like if this was your second offense.
-A lawyer might be able to help you get a restricted license that would allow you to drive to work or to school.
-Of course, there is a lengthy waiting period, and it is complicated to obtain this kind of license, so it is recommended that you let your lawyer deal with this for you.
+A Sacramento automobile accident attorney might be able to help you get a restricted license that would allow you to drive to work or to school.
+Of course, there is a lengthy waiting period, and it is complicated to obtain this kind of license, so it is recommended that you let your Austin interstate automobile accident attorney deal with this for you.

 Another fear that some people have is a police officer making them take Standardized Field Sobriety Tests or SFSTs.
 These tests include the Horizontal Gaze Nystagmus, the walk, the heel-to-toe walk, and the one-leg stand.
 One should keep in mind that these particular tests are not a hundred percent accurate.
 There is a lot that has to be taken into account.
 For one, these tests can be severely affected by the weather conditions.
 The tests could also prove to be insufficient if you have certain medical conditions like obesity.
 In fact, having an inner-ear problem could also make a person fail these tests because inner-ear issues affect a person’s ability to balance him or herself correctly.